LarsMonstad/adm/README.md

 # adm
-Script to implement midi into bachprop, used vast.ai to train and currently only works on cuda 10.1
+Script to implement midi into bachprop.
+I used vast.ai for training and it currently only works on cuda 10.1